craignicholson/mspeakexample/README.md

 # High Availability Setups for Servers

 ## Windows NLB (Network Load Balancer)
-Installing NLB (Brian Watson set this up on amp-ha1 and amp-ha2)
+Installing NLB (set this up on amp-ha1 and amp-ha2)

 Floating IP -> 10.87.1.90
 The floating IP ponints to both amp-ha1 and amp-ha2.
 NLB only points to one server.
 The other server